Kyle Strickler: Dirt late models

 In 2019, Strickler began racing late models for Wells Motorsports.
 In early September 2020, he raced against an invitation-only field of top late model drivers at Eldora Speedway for $50,000-to-win.
 He led 65 of 67 laps but cut a tire while leading on the final lap.
 Later that month, he scored his first major late model victory in the Lucas Oil Late Model Dirt Series race at I-80 Speedway.

 For the 2021 racing season, Strickler signed to run full-time on the Lucas Oil Late Model Dirt Series for PCC Motorsports.
 In January 2021, he scored his first victory on the World of Outlaws Late Model Series, winning the Sunshine Nationals finale at Volusia Speedway Park.

 NASCAR

 Strickler began his NASCAR career at the 2018 Eldora Dirt Derby; he drove for MB Motorsports, starting 23rd and finishing 31st due to a crash.
 The following year, he returned to the Truck Series' Eldora race with DGR-Crosley, finishing 18th.
 Strickler returned to the Truck Series in 2021 to drive in the new race at the Knoxville dirt track (which replaced Eldora on the schedule) as a last-minute replacement for Spencer Boyd in the No. 20 for Young's Motorsports.

 Personal life

-Strickler was born in Sinking Spring, Pennsylvania and moved to North Carolina in 2006 to further his racing career, where he met his wife and fathered two children.
+Strickler was born in Sinking Spring, Pennsylvania and moved to North Carolina in 2006 to further his racing career, where he lives with his wife and two children.
 When not racing, he worked for former NASCAR teams Rusty Wallace Racing and Robby Gordon Motorsports.